BlueBrain/HighFive/README.md

 HighFive is a modern header-only C++11 friendly interface for libhdf5.

-HighFive supports STL vector/string, Boost::UBLAS, Boost::Multi-array, Eigen and Xtensor.
+HighFive supports STL vector/string, Boost::UBLAS, Boost::Multi-array and Xtensor.
 It handles C++ from/to HDF5 with automatic type mapping.
-HighFive does not require additional libraries (see dependencies) and supports both HDF5 thread safety and Parallel HDF5 (contrary to the official hdf5 cpp)
+HighFive does not require additional libraries (see dependencies).

 It integrates nicely with other CMake projects by defining (and exporting) a HighFive target.

 ### Design
 - Simple C++-ish minimalist interface